ramirocardelli/vehicle-history/ONCHAIN_DATA_STORAGE.md

 ### Using WhatsOnChain Explorer

-1. Click the tokenId link on any vehicle
+1. Click the txid link on any vehicle
 2. View the transaction on WhatsOnChain
 3. Navigate to the "Script" tab
 4. You'll see all the embedded data fields